-In this chapter, we discuss two implementations of the extremely useful priority Queue data structure.
-The first is an implementation based on arrays.
+The first heap implementation uses an array to simulate a complete binary tree.
 It is very fast and is the basis of one of the fastest known sorting algorithms, namely heapsort (see Section 11.1.3).
-The second implementation is based on binary trees and is more flexible.
-In particular, it supports a meld(h) operation that allows the priority queue to absorb the elements of a second priority queue h.
+The second implementation is based on more flexible binary trees.
+It supports a meld(h) operation that allows the priority queue to absorb the elements of a second priority queue h.